 - A. Requests to work at home by exception must be in writing and include the following: - 1.
-A statement that the employee is performing at or above the successful contribution level; - 2.
-A statement of the reason for working at home including an explanation of the medical condition or disability which makes it difficult for the employee to commute to work; - 3.
-An explanation of the injury or illness (with medical certification concerning the employee's ability to commute and work at home); - 4.
-A statement of how the quality and quantity of work performed will be measured: - 5.
-A statement detailing how the work will be transmitted, maintained and secured at the employee's home in accordance with agency policy; - 6.
+Employees may be required to complete a Telework Program Request and Agreement consistent with PPM S650\1.
+If the Agency changes the Telework Program Request and Agreement, the union will be given notice and an opportunity to bargain to the extent required by 5 USC 71. - 2.
+A statement that the employee is performing at or above the successful contribution level; - 3.
+A statement of the reason for working at home including an explanation of the medical condition or disability which makes it difficult for the employee to commute to work; - 4.
+An explanation of the injury or illness (with medical certification concerning the employee's ability to commute and work at home);

+- 5. A statement detailing how the work will be transmitted, maintained and secured at the employee's home in accordance with agency policy; - 6.
 A statement of the days and hours requested for work at home by exception; - 7.
-A statement of the duties of the employee's position to be performed at home;

-- 8. A list of the equipment requested for the employee's use; and - 9.
+A statement of the duties of the employee's position to be performed at home; - 8.
+A list of the equipment requested for the employee's use; and - 9.
 A statement that any computer security/access issues have been resolved.

-Section 4 Conditions While Working at Home by Exception
+Section 4.
+Conditions While Working at Home by Exception

-Employees approved to work at home by exception may work overtime or earn credit hours at home if pre-approved to do so by the Agency.
+Employees approved to work at home by exception may work overtime or earn credit hours, at home if pre-approved to do so by the Agency.